We have five factories and 19 years of experience in plant extracts

 Mechanism of Action:

-The antioxidant properties of Citrus bioflavonoids work through several mechanisms.
+The antioxidant properties of citrus bioflavonoids work through several mechanisms.
 They can donate electrons to neutralize free radicals, chelate metal ions to prevent the formation of reactive species, and upregulate the body's own antioxidant defense systems.

 Protection Against Oxidative Stress: